Irrela/Irrela.github.io/_posts/english/2019-01-01-IELTS-WRITING.md

 I kindly request that you investigate this matter promptly.(I kindly request a prompt investigation into this matter.)
 Since the documents are time-sensitive and **hold high significance for both parties involved**, tracing the **whereabouts[u]** of the package and ensuring its swift delivery to its originally intended **recipient** is my **resolute demand**.
 I would greatly appreciate it if you could **keep me informed about** the **updated status** of my package **during the forthcoming(upcoming/approaching) delivery**.

 I trust that my requests will receive serious and immediate attention.
 Please feel free to **reach out to me** if any further information is needed.

-## Improve college cafeteria

-> You eat at your college cafeteria every lunchtime.
-However, you think it needs some improvements.
-Write a letter to the college magazine.
-In your letter,
->
-> - explain what you like about the cafeteria
-> - Say what is wrong with it
-> - Suggest how it could be improved

-Dear Editor,

-I am writing to propose potential improvements(modifications/refinements/enhancements) **for** our college cafeteria.
-While the cafeteria is already a popular choice among students, I believe a few modifications could **further** elevate its appeal and **functionality**.

-**One of the aspects** that I admire about the cafeteria is its prime location **within** our campus.
-This central placement makes it convenient for **a multitude of(numerous/a large number of/a wide range of/a variety of)** students, myself included, to enjoy our lunches there.
-The cozy ambiance created by its warm and well-designed decor enhances the overall dining experience.
-Additionally, the cafeteria's diverse menu **caters to(appeals to/accommodates)** a wide(extensive/broad) array(range) of tastes, ensuring that there's something for everyone.

-However, there are certain aspects(areas/elements) that could be addressed(**It's worth noting** certain factors that could be **worked on**.).
-Firstly, the cafeteria's **operating hours** are **somewhat** limited.
-Extending the hours, perhaps until 8 pm, would accommodate students with evening classes and provide a **gathering spot** for those **seeking a coffee** or a light meal after their courses.
-Secondly, the lack of sufficient parking space for bicycles is a **recurring** issue.
-I suggest repurposing some of the available area near the **entrance** to create **designated** bike parking spaces.

-I hope these suggestions are taken into serious consideration.
-Your attention to these matters is greatly appreciated, and I look forward to any possible improvements that might enhance our cafeteria experience.

-Thank you for your time and consideration.

----
-Dear Editor,

-I am writing to **share my thoughts about** our college cafeteria, hoping to contribute to the ongoing discussions on improving our campus environment.
-While the cafeteria serves as a vital hub for students during lunchtime, there are aspects that **warrant** attention for enhancing the overall experience.

-Firstly, I appreciate the convenience and variety offered by the cafeteria's menu.
-The range of options caters to different(diverse) tastes and **dietary preferences**, making it accessible to a diverse student body.
-Moreover, the central location of the cafeteria fosters social interactions, allowing students to connect and share their daily experiences.

-However, there are areas that require attention for improvement.
-The limited(restricted/constrained/confined) **seating capacity** often results in overcrowding **during peak hours(during the busiest hours/during busy periods/times)**, leading to **discomfort** and reduced relaxation.
-Additionally, the speed of service can be inconsistent, causing **long waiting times** that **cut into(eat into/diminish/reduce/infringe upon)** our already limited break.

-To address these issues, I suggest implementing a few improvements.
-Expanding the seating area or creating additional dining spaces would **alleviate** congestion(overcrowding) and provide a more comfortable environment.
-Moreover, introducing a **pre-order** system through a **dedicated** mobile app could **streamline** service, reducing waiting times and enhancing efficiency.

-In conclusion, the college cafeteria is a fundamental part of our campus life, and with some strategic enhancements, it can further contribute to a positive student experience.
-I believe these suggestions could bring about positive changes that would benefit the entire student body.

-**Thank you for considering my input.**

 ### Share dormitory
 > You live in a room in college which you share with another student.
 However, there are many problems with this arrangement and you find it very difficult to work.
 Write a letter to the accommodation officer at the college.
 In the letter,